topxeq/gox/README.md

 And thanks to [Giu](https://github.com/AllenDang/giu), which enable Gox to provide a modern GUI programming ability, and it's cross-platform, native, no dependencies and convenient.

+Gox supports password-protect your source code file, it's also a major difference from most script/interpretive language.

-## Installation
+## 1. Installation

 Download the latest Gox executable file from the [official website](http://gox.topget.org/) or [Github](https://github.com/topxeq/gox/releases).
 Then put it into a directory in the system path.
 If you download the zip file, extract it first.

-## usage
+## 2.usage

-Check the version.
+### Check the version.

 > gox -version

-Show help.
+### Show help.

 > gox -h

-Run a script file.
+### Run a script file.

 > gox test.gox

-Run several script files in consequence, use "-m" switch to enable multi-scripts mode.
+### Run several script files in consequence, use "-m" switch to enable multi-scripts mode.

 > gox -m test.gox script1.js start.ank last.txs